s-gopikrishnan/cs-598-dlh-final-project/README.md

 ## Experimentations / Ablations

-Run `05_1-Ablation_Represent-Entities-With-Glove-Embedding.ipynb` to convert medical entities into word representations.
+Run `05_1-Ablation_Represent-Entities-With-Glove-Embedding.ipynb` to convert medical entities into word representations with Glove embedding.

 Run `06_1-Ablation-Create-Timeseries-Data-Glove.ipynb` to prepare the timeseries data for feeding it to GloVe model